Joy of Cooking

 Joy of Cooking, often known as "The Joy of Cooking", is one of the United States' most-published cookbooks.
 It has been in print continuously since 1936 and has sold more than 20 million copies.
 It was published privately during 1931 by Irma S. Rombauer (1877–1962), a homemaker in St. Louis, Missouri, after her husband's suicide the previous year.
 Rombauer had 3,000 copies printed by A.C.
-Clayton, a company which had printed labels for fancy St. Louis shoe companies and for Listerine mouthwash, but never a book.
+Clayton, a company that had printed labels for fancy St. Louis shoe companies and for Listerine mouthwash, but never a book.
 Beginning in 1936, the book was published by a commercial printing house, the Bobbs-Merrill Company.
 With nine editions, Joy of Cooking is considered the most popular American cookbook.

 Background

 Born to German immigrants in 1877, Irma Starkloff was born and grew up in St. Louis, Missouri.
 She married Edgar Rombauer, a lawyer, in 1899.
 Edgar committed suicide in 1930 after a severe bout of depression, widowing Irma at age 52 and leaving her with $6,000 in savings.

 Rombauer's children, Marion Rombauer Becker and Edgar Roderick ("Put") Rombauer, Jr., encouraged her to compile her recipes and thoughts on cooking to help her cope with her loss.
 Rombauer spent much of the summer of 1930 in Michigan, creating the first drafts that would later become Joy of Cooking.
 With the help of her late husband's secretary, Mazie Whyte, Rombauer began writing and editing recipes and commentaries while searching for more recipes in St. Louis.
 During the autumn of 1930, Rombauer went to the A.C.
 Clayton Printing Company, a printer for the St. Louis shoe manufacturers.
 She paid them $3,000 to print 3,000 copies of The Joy of Cooking: A Compilation of Reliable Recipes with a Casual Culinary Chat in November 1931.